basshelal/jVSTwRapper/src/jvst/examples/liquinth/README.txt

 Liquinth VST (c)2007 mumart@gmail.com

 A relatively simple Java-based polysynth, using jVSTwRapper.
-To test using the included SAVIHost, launch jVSTwRapper.exe.
 Java 6 or later is required.

 To use the synth with other VST hosts, copy the following